-- A if federal filing status is Married Filing Jointly and either spouse was an active member of U. S. armed forces (or an auxiliary), for California returns you may file either jointly or separately, and - B if federal filing status is Married Filing Jointly and either spouse was a non-resident and had no California income for the entire 2017 tax year, you may file separately on Form 540 (but if you file jointly you
+A if federal filing status is Married Filing Jointly and either spouse was an active member of U. S. armed forces (or an auxiliary), for California returns you may file either jointly or separately, and

-- must use Form 540NR, a form designed for non-residents which is not built into our software). - C if federal filing status was Single, but the rules for Registered Domestic Partners (RDPs) apply to you, you must file as Married/RDP Filing Separately or Married/RDP Filing Jointly.
+- B if federal filing status is Married Filing Jointly and either spouse was a non-resident and had no California income for the entire 2019 tax year, you may file separately on Form 540 (but if you file jointly you must use Form 540NR, a form designed for non-residents which is not built into our software). - C if federal filing status was Single, but the rules for Registered Domestic Partners (RDPs) apply to you, you must file as Married/RDP Filing Separately or Married/RDP Filing Jointly.
 (Note that wherever you see the word "married" in our software or on the FTB forms, it is understood to applied to RDPs as well.
 See FTB Pub.
 737 for details.) - D if federal filing status was Head of Household, but you are married or an RDP, you may file as Head of Household for California only if you meet California requirements to be considered unmarried or not a RDP.

-The extra information required by the IRS for Married Filing Separately (MFS) and Qualifying Widow(er) is also required by the FTB, but the FTB requires more information than the FTB for Head of Household filing status, which is now reported on a separate form: the new Form 3532, described in the below shaded box.
+The extra information required by the IRS for Married Filing Separately (MFS) and Qualifying Widow(er) is also required by the FTB, but the FTB requires more information than the IRS for Head of Household filing status, which is now reported on a separate form: the new Form 3532, described in the below shaded box.

 - MFS: Spouse lived APART ALL year?
 Answer Yes only if you used filing status 3 and were married all year but did not live with your spouse at any time during the tax year. - MFS: Spouse/RDP full name.
 Enter the name only if you used filing status 3.
 Special format for e-file: For an e-file return, you must restrict the length of the first name to 9 characters and follow it with the last name starting at character position 11. - HOH: Supported by Form 3532 (ITEMIZE)?
 (If Standard or Premium Level, Road Map line supported by Form 3532.)
 After you supply the required information on our Form 3532, eligibility for filing status 4 will be indicated by a Yes on this line.
 Otherwise, a No will appear here and you must change the filing status for a valid return.
 CAUTION: Form 3532 is mandatory for all returns filed with the head of household filing status.
 See the shaded box on the next page for more information. - QW: Enter year spouse died.
-To qualify for filing status 5, your spouse must have died in either of the two prior tax years.
-Therefore the only valid entries here are 2015 and 2016 for a return for tax year 2017.
+To qualify for filing status 5, you must have a qualifying child and your spouse must have died in either of the two prior tax years.
+Therefore the only valid entries here are 2017 and 2018 for a return for tax year 2019. - QW: Non-dependent child's name.
+If your qualifying child is not claimed as your dependent, you must enter the child's full name here.
+For an e-file return, you must enter the first name within the first 10 characters of the 25-character entry space and enter the last name within the last 15 characters.